First-past-the-post voting: Two-party rule

-Perhaps the most striking effect of FPP is the fact that the number of a party's seats in a legislature has little to do with its vote count in an election, only in how those votes were geographically distributed.
+Perhaps the most striking effect of FPP is the fact that the number of a party's seats in a legislature is determined not by its overall vote count in an election but by how those votes were geographically distributed.
 Parties with few votes sometimes take more than few seats; often the most-popular party takes 20 percent more seats than its portion of the popular vote.
 Some criticize FPP for this, arguing that a fundamental requirement of an election system is to accurately represent the views of voters.
 FPP often creates "false majorities" by over-representing larger parties (giving a majority of the parliamentary/legislative seats to a party that did not receive a majority of the votes) while under-representing smaller ones.

 In Canada, majority governments have been formed often but usually they are made up of a party that received less than a majority of votes in the election.
 A party forming a majority government and also winning a majority of the votes cast has happened only six times since 1900: 1900; 1904; 1917; 1940, 1958 and 1984.

 In the United Kingdom, 19 of the 24 general elections since 1922 have produced a single-party majority government.
 In only two of them (1931 and 1935), the leading party took a majority of the votes across the UK.

+In elections in the UK, the FPTP system has produced strange results, with huge gaps between the votes a party receives and the seats it receives.
+In the 2024 General Election, Reform UK won 14.3% of the popular vote (the third-highest share nationally) but only received 5 seats (0.7% of Parliament).
+Whilst, the Liberal Democrats won 12.2% of the vote—fewer than Reform UK—but won 72 seats.

 In some cases, this can lead to a party receiving the plurality or even majority of the votes cast overall, yet still failing to gain a plurality of legislative seats.
 This results in a situation called a majority reversal or electoral inversion or wrong-winner result.
 Famous examples of the second-place party (in votes nationally) winning a majority of seats include the elections in Ghana in 2012, New Zealand in 1978 and 1981, and the United Kingdom in 1951.